ansys/pyaedt-toolkits-antenna/doc/source/Toolkit/ui.rst

   :width: 800
   :alt: Antenna Toolkit UI, Antenna

-You can modify the parameters interactively, for instance, you can modify the parameter 'pos_x' and you will see how the antenna changes the position.
-Parameters will change the HFSS model and the interactive 3D plot in the user interface.
+You can modify the parameters interactively.
+The HFSS model and the interactive 3D plot in the user interface change.

 Finally, you can analyze the HFSS design.
-You have two options, analyze and get results, the last one is disabled until the design is not solved.
+You have two options, analyze, and get results, the last one is off until the design is not solved.
 The project is submitted, then it is closed.
 You can see the job status opening the AEDT Job Monitor interface or in the user interface progress bar.

 .. image:: ../_static/analysis.png